ThomasMicheler/test-page/index.md

 Check out our custom styling too!

-# Here’s an image file
+# Here’s a photo of our school building

 ![Our School](/assets/images/school.png)